lilhoser/pizzawave/docs/README.md

 Regardless of whether you choose to use the UI, command line application, or roll your own application that uses the cross-platform library, you will need to observe these requirements:

-* A Linux system running trunk-recorder with the [callstream plugin](https://github.com/lilhoser/callstream) configured
+* A Linux system running trunk-recorder with the [callstream plugin](https://github.com/lilhoser/callstream) configured correctly
 * An operating system capable of running .NET 8.0 runtime (e.g, Win, Lin or Mac)
     * The pizzawave tools currently target .NET 8.0, but if you are building from source, earlier versions should work as well.
 * The requirements as specified in the tool of choice: